shovon/fediverse/learning/everything-fediverse.md

 ]
 ```

+There are many reasons why you would want multiple contexts.

+One very important use case is that two parts of an application can expect two entirely distinct set of vocabularies.

+While one component can read fields that conforms to one set of vocabulary, the other can read from the other set of vocabulary.

 ### Practicing and debugging JSON-LD

 Some may find JSON-LD to be rather confusing.
 Fear not, you are not alone.